tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/18_step2.md

 ### Article 2: Explore the historical or philosophical origins

-**SEO-Optimized Title:** Ancient Wisdom, Modern Minds: Unearthing the Universal Roots of Quantum Mindfulness
+ Ancient Wisdom, Modern Minds: Unearthing the Universal Roots of Quantum Mindfulness

 **Article Body:**